riebling/acai/submitter.HOWTO.md

 ```

 ## More little confusions
+It is quite possible to develop a grader that appears to upload properly, and a submitter that appears to submit properly, but see absolutely nothing happen on TPZ Submissions page.
+The "black hole" debugging problem.

 TPZ Password is referred to in 3 different ways:
  * Environment variable `TPZ_PASSWORD`
  * Maven comment (how to upload the grader) `TPZ_PWD`